Balderton

-Balderton is a village and civil parish in Nottinghamshire, England, which had a population of 9,757 at the 2011 Census.
+Balderton is a village and civil parish in Nottinghamshire, England, which had a population of 9,757 at the 2011 census, increasing to 9,917 at the 2021 census.

-Balderton is one of the largest villages in Nottinghamshire, although it may be more properly considered a suburb of Newark-on-Trent, which is almost adjacent to the north-west.
-Balderton is split into Old Balderton, the southern part of the village, and New Balderton.
+Balderton is one of the largest villages in Nottinghamshire and now adjoins Newark-on-Trent to the north-west.
+Balderton is split into the historic village in the south-east and New Balderton.

 Geography

-The busy A1 trunk road once ran through the village, but now skirts Balderton to the west and south.
-The old A1 near the site of the hospital/hall was called the Ramper.
-The East Coast Main Line railway between London and Edinburgh crosses the parish north of the village; the nearest station is Newark North Gate.
-Balderton was also once on the Great North Road.
+Balderton was once on the Great North Road.
+The busy A1 trunk road ran through the village, but now skirts Balderton to the east.
+The Great North Road near the site of Balderton New Hall (later Balderton Hospital) was called the Ramper.
+The East Coast Main Line railway between London and Edinburgh crosses the parish north of the village; the nearest stations are Newark Northgate and on the Nottingham–Lincoln line is Newark Castle.

 The soil is mostly alluvial clays.
 Large deposits of gravel and sand were excavated in New Balderton, and the resulting pits were turned into a lakeside park.
 Gypsum is still mined nearby.
 The surrounding area is mostly agricultural, mixed arable and livestock.